-The specific interoperability scenarios are described in Interoperability with Oracle WebLogic Server 11g Web Service Security Environments in Oracle Fusion Middleware Security and Administrator's Guide for Web Services.
+The specific interoperability scenarios are described in "Interoperability with Oracle WebLogic Server 11g Web Service Security Environments" in Oracle Fusion Middleware Interoperability Guide for Oracle Web Services Manager.

 This release of WebLogic Server includes the policies shown in Table A-3 for interoperability with Oracle WSM.